8th Century - 13th Century

 Once upon a Time in Dali Kingdom

-For much of its early history, Burma’s neighbor to the northeast was not China, but the independent kingdom of Yunnan, with Dali as its capital.
-And from the eighth to the thirteenth centuries this kingdom was a power in its own right, at times allying itself with the Tibetan empire to its west, at times with China’s Tang and Song dynasties to the east.
+For much of its early history, Burma’s neighbor to the northeast was not China, but the independent kingdom of Yunnan with Dali as its capital.
+And from the eighth to the thirteenth centuries this kingdom was a power in its own right, at times allying itself with the Tibetan empire to its west, at others, with China’s Tang and Song dynasties to the east.
 Its mounted armies ventured deep into what is today Burma and may have been behind the founding of the medieval city of Pagan.
-It is not known what the people of Yunnan called themselves (‘Yunnan’ itself is a relatively new word), but the Chinese called their ruler the Nanzhao, the Lord of the South, and this became the name of the kingdom as well.
+It is not known what the people of Yunnan called themselves ("Yunnan" itself is a relatively new word) but the Chinese called their ruler the Nanzhao, the Lord of the South, and this became the name of the kingdom as well.

 From Dali, around the time of the Islamic conquest of Spain, the Nanzhao ruler had unified six nearby principalities into a single state and then had gone on to mobilize these diverse tribal communities.
 From the start, it was a militaristic state, expanding energetically in every direction.
 In these early medieval times, eastern Asia was dominated by two great powers: China and Tibet.
 The Tibetans were the upstart power but at the height of their imperial reach.
 For some time, Nanzhao fought alongside the equally aggressive Tibetans.
 In 755, when China was wracked by internal rebellion, the Tibetans and Nanzhao joined together to pillage Chinese cities.